-Does flying long-haul always do a number on your body clock?
-Consider this your expert guide on how to beat jet lag.
+International travel is back!
+But did flying long-haul always do a number on your body clock in the past?
+Probably.
+Consider this your expert reminder on how to beat the lag.

-It’s 2.47 am and you’re wide awake, ready for your first espresso.
+Woohoo!
+You’re back on your travels after so long, yet It’s 2.47 am and you’re wide awake, ready for your first espresso.
+Ah.

 Somewhere in the world, there’s a 7 am alarm clock beeping and your body can hear it.
 If you’re acquainted with jet lag you know this drill all too well, but if you thought the only way to deal was with a combo of Netflix and caffeine, we’ve got (good) news.